Do DBS Checks Show Family Convictions?

 However, Enhanced DBS checks have an extra stage to them – the local police forces that carry out the check have the option to disclose any additional information they have on-file for the applicant, as long as it’s relevant to the role being applied for.
 This can include allegations, ‘not guilty’ judgements, incidents that didn’t result in a criminal record, and 3rd party information – information held on people other than the applicant, including family members.

 Local police information is rarely disclosed on DBS checks – whatever is disclosed must relate to the job role.
 For example, if you were applying for an Enhanced DBS check to become a school teacher, the local police wouldn’t disclose that your father has a criminal record for, say, theft.
-However, there’s a good chance they’d disclose if your husband was on the Children’s Barred List, since that relates to the role being applied for.
+However, there’s a good chance they’d disclose if your husband was on the Children’s Barred List, since that does relate to the role being applied for.

 How can I tell what the local police will disclose?